abordage/html-min/README.md

-# HtmlMin: PHP package for html minification on-the-fly
+# HtmlMin: PHP package for HTML minification on-the-fly

 Very simple (and very fast) html compression.
 See benchmark and comparison